You can report this to us confidentially.

 - using a genuine badge where the registered user is not present

-Blue badge misuse is an offence under the regulations and action taken could result in any of the following:
+Blue Badge misuse is an offence and could result in:

-- prosecution in the Magistrates Court where the maximum fine can be up to £1000.
+- prosecution in the Magistrates Court where the maximum fine is £1000.

 Blue Badge misuse:

 - can create hostility amongst other road users and members of the public